Cocos2dx Quick Start

 An Ad Space is the Node that will display the intrinsic advertisements to the player.

-to one of our preset aspect ratios to best fit your environment - Set the
+• Set the image ratio to one of our preset aspect ratios to best fit your environment

-to your required texture quality. - Set the
+• Set the texture quality multiplier to your required texture quality.

 #include "frameplay.h"